ktrnthsnr/food-festival/README.md

     * Removed extraneous JavaScript libraries
     * Added IndexedDB object store and a service worker to store and cache files if a user loses internet connection
     * Added a service worker to cache files
-    * Added a web manifest to convert the mobile app to a Progressive Web Application (PWA) to allow for downloading of the app to the mobile device
+    * Through the webpack, created a manifest.json to convert the mobile app to a Progressive Web Application (PWA) to allow for downloading of the app to the mobile device

 ## Contribution